lee-winchester/LLM_reasoner/README.md

 # CSE 576, 2024 Fall class project
 Class project for CSE 576, NLP, Fall 2024.
 The topic is building and optimizing LLM-based world models for reasoning and planning tasks.

+Both Groups have to create separate folders in this github repo. to keep their work separate.
-Model to be used: Llama-3.1-8B-instruct
+Model to be used: Llama-3.1-8B-instruct ([https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct](url))

 RAP:  https://arxiv.org/pdf/2305.14992
 LATS: https://arxiv.org/pdf/2310.04406